aattuluri/emailservice/README.md

 #REST API Documentation
 For better tracking purposes only one email message can be sent per request.
-The REST API is a simple HTTP POST request.
-The details about using the REST API are below:
+The REST API is a simple HTTP POST request with a json payload, please see the Request section below) and the response is a standard HTTP status code with optional payload (please see the Response section below).

-##Request Format
+##Request
 URL: http://emailservice.elasticbeanstalk.com/SendEmail
 Request Type: POST
 ContentType: application/json